amdad121/covid-19-bangladesh-live/readme.txt

 = What i get from this plugin? =

-You will get Bangladesh all update of Coronavirous.
+You will get Bangladesh all update of Coronavirus.

 == Screenshots ==